hpe-storage/python-hpedockerplugin/docs/active-passive-based-replication.md

 ```
 *Note*:

-1. In case of asynchronous replication mode, ‘sync_period’ field can optionally be defined as part of 'replication_device' entry and it should be between range 300 and 31622400 seconds.
+1. In case of asynchronous replication mode, *sync_period* field can optionally be
+defined as part of *replication_device* entry and it should be between range 300
+and 31622400 seconds.
 If not defined, it defaults to 900 seconds.
-2. Both 'cpg_map' and 'snap_cpg_map' in 'replication_device' section are mandatory
+2. Both *cpg_map* and *snap_cpg_map* in *replication_device* section are mandatory
-3. 'hpe3par_iscsi_ips' can be a single ISCSI IP or a list of ISCSI IPs delimited by semi-colon.
-Delimiter for this field is applicable for 'replication_device' section ONLY.
+3. *hpe3par_iscsi_ips* can be a single ISCSI IP or a list of ISCSI IPs delimited by
+semi-colon.
+Delimiter for this field is applicable for *replication_device* section ONLY.
+4. If password is encrypted for primary array, it must be encrypted for secondary array
+as well using the same *pass-phrase*

-## Commands and Workflows (Need better title) ###
+## Managing Replicated Volumes ###
 ### Create replicated volume ###
+This command allows creation of replicated volume along with RCG creation if the RCG
+does not exist on the array.
+Newly created volume is then added to the RCG.
+Existing RCG name can be used to add multiple newly created volumes to it.
 ```sh
 $ docker volume create -d hpe --name <volume_name> -o replicationGroup=<3PAR_RCG_Name> [Options...]
 ```